Oral-Cavity-Research/Annotation-Tool-Backend/HANDOVER.md

 1. Access to the **Faculty of Engineering internal network** (campus, VPN, or a jump host such as Tesla).
 2. An **Oasis** username and password from the project owner.

+⚠️ YOU MUST BACK UP ALL EXISTING DATA BEFORE MAKING ANY CHANGES.
 ---

 ## Network